obsidian-community/obsidian-hub/03 - Showcases & Templates/🗂️ 03 - Showcases & Templates.md

 This channel is pretty much the equivalent of the `#snip-a-note` channel on Discord.

-Got inspired or looking for something to get started? a collection of all sorts of [[🗂️ Templates]] can be found here as well.
+Got inspired or looking for something to get started?
+A collection of all sorts of [[🗂️ Templates]] can be found here as well.

 ## MOC